 If you can see calcium deposits anywhere in your home, it’s a sign that your water is moderately hard at the very least.
 Look for staining on your showerheads, around the spouts of your faucets, and in your toilet tank.

 ❔ How to Treat Hard Water?

 Washing and cooking with hard water can be unpleasant, and the financial impact of hardness damage certainly isn’t something to take lightly.
-If you want to treat hard water, you need to eliminate the problem before it can even enter your home.
+If you want to treat hard water to achieve the ideal level of hardness, you can eliminate the problem before it even enters your home.

 Hard water can be softened – it’s simply a case of removing the calcium and magnesium minerals that cause scale.
 Of course, this isn’t something you could do manually.
 Instead, you’ll need a system called a water softener.